 Selectively picked Gourmet Hawaiian Kona Beans; only the ripe cherries are harvested and we pick them individually by hand.
 Rotating among the Kona coffee trees every 12-14 days, choosing only the Kona coffee cherries which are at the peak of ripeness.
 This kind of special attention to the Hawaiian or Kona coffee harvest is labor intensive, and thus more costly, it is the primary method to harvest gourmet Hawaiian Kona Coffee beans.

 In our wet method, pulp is removed from the Hawaiian Kona coffee cherry after harvesting and the bean is dried with only the parchment skin left on.
 The pulp is washed away with Hawaiian water, usually to be dried and used as mulch.
 The beans are separated by weight as they are conveyed through water channels, the lighter beans floating to the top, while the heavier, ripe Hawaiian Kona Coffee beans sink to the bottom.
-Their are several actual steps involved.
-They are then ready for Hawaiian sun drying.
+Theirs several actual steps involved, and then they are ready for Hawaiian sun drying.

 The beans must now be dried to approximately 12 percent moisture to assure premium Hawaiian flavor.
 Our beans, still encased inside the parchment envelope (the endocarp), are sun dried by spreading them on drying tables inside under 20% sunshade.
 Gently turned to maintain even temperature.
 We take a little more time and add a little more Hawaiian Aloha to create the world finest Hawaiian Kona Coffee.